seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 volatile in the answer. **Measured 20.09:** the four list stops sat about 1.1 of their coins' own daily ranges from entry; the six outside-list stops sat at 0.08 to 0.30 of theirs, printed in the same form and the same units, with nothing on the page distinguishing them.

+**And the stop carries the SAME FLOOR a list stop carries, because printing a number beside a stop is not a test of it.** The paragraph above is a display and the `RR_MIN` retirement two paragraphs above says in its own last sentence that this section had no test of its stop at all — so the section published its levels on the day's extremes and nothing anywhere asked whether those extremes were further from entry than one day of noise. **The stop of an outside-list setup sits at least `INV_FLOOR_SD` day-sigmas from the entry.** The section has no `vol` and no `sigmaDay` to call, and it does not need one: production states `E[range] = σ√(8/π)` for a driftless walk in `dayRangeRatio` (`index.html`) and derives its own denominator from it, so **`σ_day = (high − low) / (√(8/π) × price)`** is that identity read backwards onto `high`, `low` and `last` — the three fields the screen has already read. **Where the day's entry-side extreme is NEARER than the floor, it is not the invalidation:** the stop moves to the floor and the target to `RR_MIN × risk`, which is the list's own construction executed on the only volatility this section has.
+Where it is further, the extreme stands and the target stays the opposite extreme, unchanged. **No constant is introduced** — `INV_FLOOR_SD` and `RR_MIN` are cut from production in the same run as every other number, and no threshold is chosen here, because the floor's size in the unit this section prints is arithmetic: `INV_FLOOR_SD / √(8/π)` = 1.25 of the coin's own daily range. **Measured 20.09, second run:** 1000PEPE, BANK and ZIL published stops at 0.44, 0.53 and 0.41 day-sigmas — `touchProb` over twenty-four hours 66 %, 60 % and 68 %, against 27 %, 32 % and 28 % for their targets — and the section's three shorts from the same morning were all closed on their stops inside four hours.
+A row whose stop cannot survive one day of its own coin's noise is not a trade the owner's capital takes, whatever the ratio prints, and §0 has required exactly this since 19.09: **the trade the engine knows least about does not get the loosest standard.**

 **The SHORT form requires the coin's own 24-hour change to be NEGATIVE, and this is the section's only side condition that is not symmetric.** The long lane enters near the day's low